-Calculus > Related Rates
+Calculus Problem Solving > Related Rates

 Solving the problems usually involves knowledge of geometry and algebra in addition to calculus.
 Often, the “hard” part is the geometry or algebra—not the calculus, so you’ll want to make sure you brush up on those skills.
 Solving related relate problems also involves applications of the chain rule and implicit differentiation—where you differentiate both sides of the equation.

-A rock is dropped into the center of a circular pond.
+Q. A rock is dropped into the center of a circular pond.
 The ripple moved outward at 4 m/s.
 How fast does the area change, with respect to time, when the ripple is 3m from the center?

 Step 2: Write out what you know about the problem, using equations.
 You know that the rate at which the ripple (r, the radius of the circle) is moving, with respect to time t, is 4 m/s, so:

 - dr/dt = 4 m/s

 Step 3: Write out what you want to know (what you are trying to solve for).
 You want to know how fast the area A is changing with respect to time t:

-dA/dt = x, when r = 3m
+- dA/dt = x, when r = 3m

 Step 4: Use the chain rule to find a solution for your Step 3 equation.
 The chain rule tells us that:

-dA/dt = dA/dr * dr/dt
+- dA/dt = dA/dr * dr/dt

 Step 5: Figure out what dA/dr is.
 From geometry, we know that A = πr2.
 So dA/dr is just the derivative of A = πr2.

-d/dr[A] = d/dr[πr2]
+- d/dr[A] = d/dr[πr2]

-= dA/dr = 2πr
+- = dA/dr = 2πr

 - So: dA/dt = 2πr * dr/dt

 Step 6: Solve the Step 5 equation.
 You know that dr/dt (from Step 2) is 4 m/s, and r is 3 m (from the question), so:

-dA/dt = 2π(3) * 4 m/s
+- dA/dt = 2π(3) * 4 m/s

-= 24π m2/s
+- = 24π m2/s